lab-sun/MAFNet/README.md

 # Citation
 If you use MAFNet in your academic work, please cite:
 ```
-  @ARTICLE{Feng2022MAFNet,
+@ARTICLE{feng2022mafnet,
-  author={Feng, Zhen and Guo, Yanning and Liang, Qing and Usman Maqbool Bhutta, M. and Wang, Hengli and Liu, Ming and Sun, Yuxiang},
+  author={Zhen Feng and Yanning Guo and Qing Liang and M. Usman Maqbool Bhutta and Hengli Wang and Ming Liu and Yuxiang Sun},
   journal={IEEE Transactions on Instrumentation and Measurement},
-  title={MAFNet: Segmentation of Road Potholes with Multi-modal Attention Fusion Network for Autonomous Vehicles},
+  title={MAFNet: Segmentation of Road Potholes With Multimodal Attention Fusion Network for Autonomous Vehicles},
   year={2022},
-  volume={},
+  volume={71},
   number={},
-  pages={1-1},
+  pages={1-12},
   doi={10.1109/TIM.2022.3200100}}
 ```